Personal Capital vs Mint

-With both apps, you can pretty easily link up the most used financial institutions, which you can find by using the search function.
+With both apps, you can easily link up the most used financial institutions.
+You can find smaller banks, lenders, or credit unions by using the search function.

-However, if you happen to need a coffee break during the linking up process (it can be quite a handful), picking up where you left off is easier with Personal Capital.
+If you happen to need a coffee break during the process, picking up where you left off is easier with Personal Capital.

 The process is pretty similar for both tools – but Personal Capital does have fewer reported issues from users.

-Mint uses an in-house system to sync with financial institutions, while Personal Capital uses Yodlee to perform the syncing – a much more reliable and stable service.
+Mint uses an in-house system to sync with financial institutions, while Personal Capital uses Yodlee to handle its syncing – a much more reliable and stable service.

 You can sync up a similar number of institutions and financial services – but from experience, if you run into any issues, Personal Capital does appear to be quicker at sorting it out.

-Both tools are user-friendly and strive to display complex financial information in an easy-to-understand, straightforward dashboard.
+Both of these user-friendly tools display complex financial information in an easy-to-understand, straightforward dashboard.

 What I like about Mint’s dashboard is that it’s customizable – you can choose the order in which the features show to best suit your needs.

-Ensuring complete security is a crucial element in using wealth management tools, since aggregating all your financial information in one place can seem daunting.
+Complete security is a crucial element in using wealth management tools, since aggregating all your financial information in one place can seem risky.

-While both Personal Capital and Mint use AES-256 bit encryption (same encryption used by the US government), Mint uses two-factor authentication.
+Both Personal Capital and Mint use AES-256 bit encryption (same encryption used by the U.S. government), and they both offer two-factor authentication.

-Mint was born as a budgeting app – so it isn’t surprising that it has an edge here.
-With Mint, you can build a budget category by category, as well as track spending across each group.
+With Mint, you can build a budget category by category, as well as track spending across subcategories within each group.

-This is a nice feature for someone looking to curb their spending as know exactly where your money is going.
+This is a nice feature for someone who wants to curb overspending and know exactly where every dollar is going.

 Mint will also automatically notify you if you have an upcoming bill, allowing you even to link recurring online and offline bills.

-With Personal Capital, budgeting is more cash flow based.
-This means that the focus is on overall income versus your expenses each month.
+Personal Capital’s budgeting tools are more cash flow based.
+This means you’ll focus more on your overall income instead of on every little expense.

 That said, Personal Capital does allow you to set a budget by total dollar amount – and the program will report on your spending by category.